gjurgensen/gjurgensen.github.io/_posts/2022-2-18-Monad-is-a-monad.md

 # Bind

+We've defined a monad, but we aren't done yet.
 Given our definition of a monad, we may define an important infix operator, `>>=`, pronounced "bind":

 {% highlight haskell %}
 (>>=) :: Monad m => m a -> (a -> m b) -> m b
 m >>= f = join (fmap f m)
 {% endhighlight %}

 We can see that `>>=` is like `fmap`, except the codomain of the function we are mapping is also monadic.
-Rather than accumulating nested monads, we `join` the result to return to original level of structure.
+Rather than accumulating nested monads, we `join` the result to return to our original level of structure.

 <!-- You can see that `>>=` is sort of like `fmap`, but the codomain of the function we are mapping is also monadic.
 Rather than  -->